-Most gardeners consider Dandelions a weed and are looking for information on how to remove it from their garden.
+Most gardeners consider Dandelions a weed and are looking for information on removing them from their garden.
 But, once you get to know a little more about this nutritious plant, you may find yourself also wondering how to grow and harvest Dandelion plants for yourself.

 While Dandelions can be a nuisance in the lawn, they are also a surprising source of nutrients.
 Dandelion greens contain vitamin C, potassium, calcium, iron, magnesium, phosphorus, thiamine, riboflavin, beta carotene, and fiber.
 They are more nutritious than most of the fruits and vegetables you can buy in the grocery store.

 It is also touted as being beneficial to your liver, kidneys, blood, and digestion.
 Not to mention that it supposedly helps with acne, weight loss, blood pressure, and cholesterol levels.
 It is a nearly perfect food.